Edna Manley: Professional life 1970s–1987

-The late 1960s- early 1970s were a sad period in Edna Manley's life, where her husband Norman Manley was ill and died.
+The late 1960s to early 1970s were a sad period in Edna Manley's life, where her husband Norman Manley was ill and died.
 Most of her works during this mourning period were intense and expresses grief, some of these works are: Angel (1970), Kingston parish church, Journey (1974), National Gallery of Jamaica Woman (1971), Adios (1971).
 Journey was the last wooden carving done by Edna Manley, all her works after that was modeled in clay and cast, she started exploring other Medias like drawing and painting.
 According to the book Edna Manley Sculptor by David Boxer "After a short break which saw the five completed Mourning Carvings exhibited at the Bolivar Gallery in an enormously successful one-man exhibition (her first include sculpture since 1948), Edna returned once again to carving and two more works were added to the series.”
 The book also states "it is a symbol of the inner, frightened self and while she was carving the Faun, the initial ideas for Journey began to surface.”
 Manley played a major role in helping her husband fight for Jamaicans independence and despite her husband's death she continued to play a major role in the cultural development of Jamaica.
-Between 1970–1974 Edna Manley did two solo exhibitions, in 1971 she did one at Bolivar Gallery, Kingston with eighteen sculptures and the other in 1973 at Spelman College, Atlanta, Georgia, with fifteen sculptures and three drawings.
-In 1972, three years after the death of Norman Manley, who had served as Jamaica’s first and only premier, Edna’s son Michael followed his father’s political footsteps and was elected prime minister of Jamaica.
+Between 1970 and 1974 Edna Manley did two solo exhibitions, in 1971 she did one at Bolivar Gallery, Kingston with eighteen sculptures and the other in 1973 at Spelman College, Atlanta, Georgia, with fifteen sculptures and three drawings.
+In 1972, three years after the death of Norman Manley, who had served as Jamaica's first and only premier, Edna's son Michael followed his father's political footsteps and was elected prime minister of Jamaica.